mjstealey/irods-consumer/README.md

 UID_IRODS=998
 GID_IRODS=998
 ```

+- **Note**: For iRODS 4.1.x there is no need to specify `IRODS_SERVER_ROLE`.
+If specified the values will be ignored as they are not used by the 4.1.x setup scripts.

 Interaction with the iRODS server can be done with the `docker exec` command.
 The container has a definition of the `irods` Linux service account that has been associated with the `rods` **rodsadmin** user in iRODS.
 Interaction would look as follows:

 - Sample **ilsresc**: